-The final presentation is relatively informal and short, but it should be planned.
-Presentations will be given on December 7th.
+The final presentation will be a short video explaining your project.
+You can create a slide presentation and screen record going through slides or record your group giving the presentation.
+Presentations are due on December 8th.
 They should be no longer than 10 minutes and should focus on the following: